Omoluabi1003/PtMatch/README.md

 Originally developed to support real-world GIS data alignment and validation workflows in public-sector environments, this tool addresses a critical challenge in GIS operations: inconsistent or misaligned spatial records that impact permitting, planning, and operational decision-making.

+This approach reflects a broader methodology of transforming fragmented spatial data into structured, reliable, and decision-ready GIS systems.

 ---

 ## Business Problem